clickityKlein/Blog_Post_Emergency_Calls/README.md

 With such a massive amount of well-maintained information available, this provided an opportunity to dive into what goes on when a police assistance call is placed.
 Specifically, we looked at:

-1. Was times were the majority of the calls placed?
+1. What times were the majority of the calls placed?
 Are there any surges by day of the month, or month of the year?
 2. Do the amount of calls change by Precinct, Sector or Beat?
 3. Does the Priority of calls change by Precinct, Sector or Beat?